elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 # => 1
 ```

+The code above will work but issue a warning: `variable "a" is unused`.
+The macro is overriding the original value and the original value is never used.

 Variable hygiene only works because Elixir annotates variables with their context.
 For example, a variable `x` defined on line 3 of a module would be represented as:

 ```elixir